25 May 2021

 “Left” in “Shift left testing” is a kind of programming slang that means “early”.
 It suggests where the testing task should be on the Kanban board.
 Often, it’s held somewhere on the board’s right side, which by rule groups tasks for later.

-Shift it left, and it will be done sooner.
+Shift it left, early and often, and it will be done sooner in the software development lifecycle.

 Professionals stuck in the old school of programming leave tests for the 4th stage in the software development life cycle.
 See that on the chart below.